jarikorhonen/rnnbiqav2/README.md

 5) Trains and tests RNN model by using KoNIQ-10k features for training and SPAQ for testing, and then vice versa.
 Uses `trainAndTestRNNmodelv2.m` script for this purpose.
 Displays the results for SCC, PCC, and RMSE.

+You may skip steps 1 and 3 and use the pretrained feature extractor model available to download [here](https://mega.nz/file/qA4GzQ4S#SUC2zdpNnCNvEhYHsV6lewJLslTnrULmEGKm0Iz2VZk).